DayvonAllen/kubernetes/fundamentals.md

 ---

 ## Pod
-- A grouping of containers with a very common purpose.
+- Runs one or more containers with a very common purpose.
 - They are inside of nodes.
 - The smallest thing that we can deploy to run a single container is a pod.
 - We must run one or more containers in a pod.